 Computing

-Computing in the National Curriculum expectations split the teaching and learning of Computing into three strands (Computer Science, Digital Literacy and Information Technology).
-It is therefore important that children recognise the difference between what makes each one relevant to their future, as well as their everyday lives.
-High quality teaching of Computing, from Reception through to Year 6, utilises a combination of practical lessons and theory lessons designed to promote discussion and nurture understanding, which are also relevant to other areas of the curriculum such as PSHE and Citizenship.
+The National Curriculum expectations split the teaching and learning of Computing into three strands (Computer Science, Digital Literacy and Information Technology).
+It is therefore important that children recognise what makes each one relevant to their future, as well as their everyday lives.
+High quality teaching of Computing, from Reception through to Year 6, utilises a combination of practical and theory lessons designed to promote discussion, nurture understanding and develop empathy towards others; relecting on and constructively critiquing ideas and work.

 “A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.”
 National Curriculum 2014.